OPEN CALL FOR ENTRIES • Select a Category of Entry to continue.

 Tallgrass Film Association (TFA) announces the call for submissions for the 15th annual Tallgrass Film Festival, October 18-22 in and around downtown Wichita, Kansas.
 Flavorwire calls Tallgrass “one of the foremost regional festivals in the country, showcasing exciting new movies and festival hits that otherwise probably wouldn't make their way to the heartland…a wonderful festival, and a reminder that New York and L.A. don't have the market cornered on vibrant film culture."

-The largest independent film festival in the state of Kansas, the 2014 Tallgrass Film Festival received over 1400 submissions and screened 206 (49 feature, 157 short) films from 34 countries around the world, to an audience of nearly 14,000.
+The largest independent film festival in the state of Kansas, the 2015 Tallgrass Film Festival received over 1000 submissions and screened 203 films (54 features, 147 shorts) from more than 40 countries around the world, to an audience of nearly 15,000.
 More than 75 visiting filmmakers from across North America attended the festival, which was included in MovieMaker Magazine’s annual “50 Film Festivals Worth the Entry Fee” in 2015.